opendesk/winnow/docs/options.md

 Winnow provides both a json language for defining these options and a set of operations for manipulating them.

-There are currently two types of value for options numeric and set.
-In the example above ```"colour"``` is a set and ```"wheels"``` is a numeric.
-Both of these types can be written to include additional information and have sub-types.
+There are currently three main types of value for options set, numeric and boolean.
+In the example above ```"colour"``` is a set, ```"wheels"``` is a numeric and ```"varnished"``` is a boolean.
+These types can be written to include additional information and have sub-types.

-Currently there are six sub-types of value you can use:
+Currently there are seven sub-types of value you can use:

 + **set:string**
 + **set:resource**